gbevan/partout/README.md

 P2 Language - Policy Files
 --------------------------

-P2 is a globally available class for expressing the Partout Domain Specific Language (DSL).

-p2 is a globally instantiated object from the P2 class.
+p2 is a globally instantiated object from the P2 class, which is the agent Domain Specific Declarative Language.
+This is implemented using chained javascript methods - and therefore policies are compiled to native machine code at run time.

+Typically a policy file takes the form of:

+    p2
+    .exec('cmd')
+    .file('file-to-manage', content='whatever {{ Template}}', ...)
+    .powershell('some powershell')
+    ...
+    ;

+(See above Modules for details of the directives)

 Anatomy of a Module
 -------------------